gregbo/mininet_frr/make_vm/README.md

 If you are using VirtualBox defaults, you will need to add a port forwarding rule for ssh access.
 See these [instructions](https://nsrc.org/workshops/2014/sanog23-virtualization/raw-attachment/wiki/Agenda/ex-virtualbox-portforward-ssh.htm) for port forwarding.

-When using virt-manager, I login into the VM by running ssh conencting to the IP address of the VM.
+When using virt-manager, I login into the VM by running ssh connecting to the IP address of the VM.
 I find the IP address to connect to through the virt-manager:

   - View -> Details